PFAS & Their Uses

 We are on our way to achieving these goals.
 3M was the first company to announce an exit from certain PFAS compounds in the early 2000s.
 Since then, we have reduced our use of PFAS through ongoing research and development and will continue to innovate new solutions for customers.
 For example, we have eliminated the use of PFAS in our Scotchgard™ products that help protect soft surfaces in homes.

 3M’s current annual net sales of manufactured PFAS are approximately $1.3 billion, which is approximately 4% of 3M’s annual revenue.
-In addition, 3M will work to discontinue the use of PFAS across our product portfolio by the end of 2025, which represents a small portion of 3M's overall revenue.
+In addition, 3M will work to discontinue the use of PFAS across our product portfolio.
+To learn more about 3M products that use PFAS*, click here.
+(Last Updated: July 18, 2024).

 For convenience, this website aggregates information about products that were independently designed, manufactured, and/or sold by subsidiaries of 3M Company, in addition to products that were designed, manufactured, and/or sold by 3M Company itself.